fivam21/Financial-Tools/!README.md

-These are basic tools or projects I've completed in my own time or during my undergraduate
+These are basic tools, financial models or projects I've completed in my own time or during my undergraduate